a-rhodes-vcu/unix_chat_bot/README.md

         data_file = open('intents.json').read()
         intents = json.loads(data_file)
 ```

-Now it's time to create the pickle files.
+Now it's time to break down the intents.json file, prepare the data and create pickle files.
 First iterate through the outer key of the json file, 'intents' then the inner key, 'patterns'.
-The 'patterns' contain sentences that the user might say to the chatbot.
 The patterns are then tokenized or split apart and converted into a list of words.
-The list is then added to a previously created list
+The list is then added to the word list.
+Then a tuple containing the tokenized pattern along with it's tag is appended to the documents list and the tag is appended to the classes' list.
+Now that we have the tokenized list of words, I can convert them all to lower case, remove any words that are in the ignore list and find the lemma of each word.
+Last but not least, create a set of each list (remove duplicates) and sort each list.
+Finially, it's time to dump the lists into pickle files.

 ```
   for intent in intents['intents']: